 A Temporary Caretaker for Estate Assets

 Sometimes an estate cannot wait.
 Bank accounts need attention, bills keep coming, and property needs care.
-When no general personal representative has been appointed yet, a special administrator fills the gap.
-This appointment happens through informal proceedings, meaning it does not require a full court hearing.
+A special administrator fills the gap when no general personal representative has been appointed yet.

 A special administrator appointed by the registrar in informal proceedings pursuant to section 14-3614, paragraph 1 has the duty to collect and manage the assets of the estate, to preserve them, to account therefor and to deliver them to the general personal representative upon his qualification.